-Van Eyck, Brueghel, Rubens, Van Dick Flemish paintings in the Louvre are worth the trip.
-The fabulous cycle of 24 Rubens paintings in Galerie Medicis is one of the jewels of the Louvre.
-After the death of King Henri IV in 1610, his widow, Queen Marie de Medicis commissionned the Luxembourg Gardens and palace.
-She also commissionned for the palace a series of twenty-four monumental paintings executed by Flemish painter Paul Rubens between 1622 and 1625 and depicting Marie's struggles and triumphs in life.
-These Flemish paintings are now visible in the Galerie Medicis of the Louvre.
+Flemish paintings by Van Eyck, Bruegel, Rubens, Van Dick in the Louvre are worth the trip.
+The fabulous cycle of 24 Rubens paintings is one of the jewels of the Louvre.
+After the death of King Henri IV in 1610, his widow commissioned the Luxembourg Gardens and palace.
+She also commissioned for the palace a series of twenty-four monumental paintings executed by Flemish painter Paul Rubens between 1622 and 1625 and depicting the Queen's struggles and triumphs in life.
+These great Flemish paintings are now visible in the Galerie Medicis of the Louvre.
+Louvre Museum facts.

 Acquired by the Kings and Queens of France, the collection of Flemish paintings of the Louvre Museum is first class in its new setting, including the Galerie de Medicis.

 It complements the collections of French, Dutch, Spanish, Italian and English paintings, turning Le Louvre into a spectacular museum of arts.

 Rubens, Bruegel and Van Dick are among the most famous and best represented Flemish painters in the Louvre Museum.
 Locate the Flemish painting department on Louvre Museum map PDF.

 The collection is worth your time.
 As the Louvre is huge, we recommend you a Louvre guided visit.